Stan Coster: Legacy and awards

 In 1999, a bronze bust featuring his image was unveiled in Tamworth's Bicentennial Park (31.0931°S 150.9291°E).
 On Sunday 18 January 1998, another memorial was erected in Manilla (30.7477°S 150.7202°E).

 Two memorials were erected in Queensland.
 On Tuesday 4 April 2000, a memorial was erected at Centenary Park, Mowen Street, Clifton (27.9322°S 151.9053°E).
 On Saturday 27 May 2000, another memorial was unveiled by Bob Katter at the Tenthill Hotel Carpark in Upper Tenthill (27.6344°S 152.2142°E).

 Coster's daughter, Tracy Coster released a tribute album to her father in 2004, entitled "Coster Country" which also featured duet performances with John Williamson, Adam Harvey, Lee Kernaghan and Anne Kirkpatrick.

-In 2005, a statue of the "Cunumulla Fella" was unveiled in Cunnamulla, Queensland in tribute to Dusty and Coster and to the iconic song of that name performed by Dusty with lyrics by Coster.
+In 2005, in tribute to the iconic song "Cunnamulla Fella" performed by Dusty with lyrics by Stan Coster, an eponymous statue was unveiled in the Queensland town of Cunnamulla.
 The song recalls Coster's days working as a sheep-shearing "ringer" around Cunnamulla in the 1950s.
 Dusty recorded the song and it became an enduring country music hit, later covered by Lee Kernaghan.
 The statue was unveiled by country music personalities Anne Kirkpatrick (Dusty's daughter), Jayne Kelly and Tracy and Russell Coster.

 The Annual Tenthill Turnout is held at Ma Ma Creek in May on the Saturday closest to Coster's birthday, 27 May, to celebrate Coster's music.